 Counties are on the front lines of providing physical and mental health services.
 Counties must ensure that all federally-mandated human services programs (such as food stamps) are implemented.
-Rural county Health and Human Services (HHS) Departments are often understaffed, with many employees wearing different hats and doing different and varied jobs.
-RCRC works to educate lawmakers to ensure that legislation with a “one-size-fits-all” approach is not passed, because new HHS requirements or changes to eligibility are often more difficult to implement in small, rural areas.
+Rural county Health and Human Services (HHS) Departments are often understaffed and under-resourced.
+Additionally, many counties must provide services to populations that span a large geographical area with arduous terrain.
+RCRC works to educate lawmakers on these, and other unique challenges rural counties face in providing important services to county residents.

 Counties also have a special role in ensuring that veterans are able to access the services they are entitled to through the service to our country.
 From ensuring that veterans are enrolled in appropriate programs, to providing the niche services through the County Veterans Services Officers, RCRC is committed to policies that give counties the greatest range of flexibility and authority in providing veterans the services they need.